ISF: Intermediate Sanction Facilities in Texas

 What is an Intermediate Sanction Facility?

-An Intermediate Sanction Facility is an in-custody treatment alternative for medium to high-risk felony offenders who are facing probation or parole revocations.
-The legislature authorized the implementation of Intermediate Sanction Facilities in Texas to alleviate overcrowding of prisons.
+An Intermediate Sanction Facility is an in-custody treatment alternative for medium—to high-risk felony offenders facing probation or parole revocations.
+The legislature authorized the implementation of Intermediate Sanction Facilities in Texas to alleviate prison overcrowding.
 These short-term treatment facilities are designed to help offenders address the underlying reasons they commit crime and provide an alternative to prison when a probationer or parolee is facing a revocation.

 Parole in Texas – The parole system in Texas allows some prisoners to be released back to the community under supervision.
-A parolee is required to adhere to strict standards and a failure to comply with the conditions of parole may result in the parolee returning to prison.
+A parolee is required to adhere to strict standards, and a failure to comply with the parole conditions may result in the parolee’s return to prison.

 An offender can be sentenced to ISF for a period of 45 to 120 days.
 The offender enters under one of three programs: Substance Abuse Treatment, Substance Abuse Relapse, or Cognitive Intervention.